Daniel Carroll (rugby union): Australian rugby representative

-He was selected in Australia's inaugural national rugby team to tour the northern hemisphere – Dr Paddy Moran's first Wallabies for the 1908–09 Australia rugby union tour of Britain.
+He was selected in Australia's inaugural national rugby team to tour the northern hemisphere, Paddy Moran's first Wallabies for the 1908–09 Australia rugby union tour of Britain.
 He was the youngest member of the tour squad at 20 years.
-Carroll played in the first Test of the tour, the 6–9 loss to Wales at Cardiff Arms Park, which was the first rugby Test played by an Australian team on British soil.
+Carroll played in the first test of the tour, the 6–9 loss to Wales at Cardiff Arms Park, which was the first rugby test played by an Australian team on British soil.

 1908 Olympic Gold Final Wallabies v Cornwall.

 At the time, the rugby tournament for the London Olympics game may not have appeared to be of great significance.
 Australia had already beaten Cornwall, the British county champions, early in the tour, and Scotland, Ireland and France had all turned down the Rugby Football Union's invitation to participate in the Olympic bouts.
 Neither the tour captain, Moran, nor the vice-captain Fred Wood played, so Chris McKivat led the Wallabies to an easy 32–3 victory and to Olympic glory, with each Wallaby in that match thereafter an Olympic gold medalist.
 Carroll scored two tries in the match.

 At the tour's end, McKivat would lead fourteen of the Wallabies into the professional ranks with the fledgling rugby league code in Sydney, but Carroll stayed loyal to the amateur game and was rewarded in 1912 when he was again selected in the Wallabies squad for the 1912 Australia rugby union tour of Canada and the United States.
 The tour was a disappointment with the squad billeted out in college fraternity houses where the hospitality played havoc with team discipline and as result the team lost against two California University sides and three Canadian provincial sides.
-They rose to the occasion for the sole Test of the tour – the November 1912 clash against the United States at Berkeley, won 12–8.
+They rose to the occasion for the sole test of the tour – the November 1912 clash against the United States at Berkeley, won 12–8.
 Carroll played at fly-half in that match and scored a try.
-Carroll thus made two Test career appearances for Australia.
+Carroll thus made two test career appearances for Australia.